craigs40/Capstone3/README.md

 ![Alt text](/app/assets/images/capp3.PNG)

-> This project built for the Ruby on Rails capstone is based on lifestyle articles website here: https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version
+> This project, built for the Ruby on Rails capstone, is based on the lifestyle articles website here: https://www.behance.net/gallery/14554909/liFEsTlye-Mobile-version

 ## Built With